bluedragonz/bad-bot-blocker/README.md

 - Chinese search engine Baidu

 You should disable the rules for Yandex or Baidu if you want them to index your website.
-Unless your website is written in Russian or Chinese, you probably won't get any traffic from them.
-They mostly just waste bandwidth.
+But unless your website is written in Russian or Chinese, you probably won't get any traffic from them.
+They mostly just waste bandwidth and consume resources.

 Many of the rules look harmless or perfectly legitimate such as, "^Java" but it's actually one of the most